Become a Certified Managed Care Nurse (CMCN)

 Duties of a Managed

-To become a Certified Managed Care Nurse (CMCN), or Certified Managed Care Professional (CMCP for licensed social workers), you must hold a current registered nursing license or a license in practical nursing in any American State, territory, protectorate, or a valid social worker license.
+To become a Certified Managed Care Nurse (CMCN), you must hold a current registered nursing license or a license in practical nursing in any American State, territory, protectorate.
+To become a Certified Managed Care Professional (CMCP), you must hold a valid social worker license or license in professional counseling.
 You must pass an exam based on the components of Managed Care Overview, Healthcare Economics, Healthcare Management and Patient Issues.
 The exam is administered by the American Board of Managed Care Nursing (ABMCN.org).
 ABMCN has reading materials for reference posted, or candidates can visit the Home Study Page where they offer information on the course that encompasses the required knowledge that must be obtained to pass the exam.
 Once the certification is acquired, nurses may use the initials "CMCN" (Certified Managed Care Nurse) and licensed social workers may use “CMCP” (Certified Managed Care Professional) as a part of their professional signature.
 This certification requires 25 continuing education credits every three years.

 Nurses who specialize in specific areas of healthcare, such as managed care, are highly sought-after.
 The overall employment of registered nurses is expected to grow 19% from 2012 to 2022, faster than the average for other occupations.
 This growth is projected to occur for many reasons, such as the growing rate of chronic conditions and the aging Baby Boomer populations requiring more healthcare services.
 According to the Bureau of Labor Statistics, the average registered nurse makes a median of $65,000 per year.
 Indeed.com further defines a Managed Care Nurse’s yearly salary on the average at $70,000.
 However, Managed Care Nurses in management roles usually command larger salaries.
 A Managed Care Nurse Manager or Director in a metropolitan area like New York City can expect a salary upwards of $100,000 annually.
 Nurses who further their education with certification can undoubtedly gain career advancement through their enhanced knowledge.